temporalio/documentation/docs/application-development-guide.md

 ### Signals

-First, define the structure of your Signal.
+A [Signal](/docs/concepts-guide/#signals) is a message that delivers data to a running Workflow Execution.

-Signals are handled in your Workflow Definition.
+Signals are defined alongside your application code and handled in your Workflow Definition.

-Signals can be sent to Workflow Executions via the Temporal Client or from within a Workflow.
+Signals can be sent to Workflow Executions from a Temporal Client or from within a Workflow.

-Signal-With-Start can be used to start a Workflow Execution (if not already running) and pass it the Signal at the same time.

 #### Define Signal

-TODO
+A Signal type and its data  must be serializable.

 <Tabs
 defaultValue="go"